2nd World Congress of the Communist International: The colonial question

 The 2nd World Congress also for the first time paid serious attention to the national liberation movements of the colonies of Asia, Africa, and the Americas.
-Theses on colonial issues were presented to the Congress by Indian radical M.N.
-Roy, formally a delegate from the fledgling Communist Party of Mexico, Avetis Sultan-Zade of Persia, and Pak Chin-sun of Korea.
+While Lenin drafted theses on colonial issues, supplementary theses were presented to the Congress by Indian radical M. N. Roy, formally a delegate from the fledgling Communist Party of Mexico, Avetis Sultan-Zade of Persia, and Pak Chin-sun of Korea, during the 4th Session of the Congress.
+Dutch communist Maring served as secretary on the commission to review both theses.

 The final resolution of the Congress directed communists in colonial countries to support the "national-revolutionary" movement in each, without regard to the fact that non-communist and non-working class elements such as the bourgeoisie and the peasantry might be dominant.
 Particular attention was paid to formulating an alliance with the rural poor as a means of winning and holding power in a revolution.
 Russia's Bolsheviks did not apply any of this to non-Russian territories under Bolshevik control at the time—although non-Russian communist parties in those territories did.